Reanalysis of the Systematic Uncertainties in Cosmic-Ray Antiproton Flux: RESULTS DISCUSSION

 The $\bar{p}$ spectrum, calculated using the propagation parameters determined in step two, is depicted in Fig. \ref{fig:pbar}.
 The spectrum is in excellent agreement with the corresponding AMS-02 data in most energy ranges.
 However, a slight discrepancy is observed at the low energy end of the spectrum, which may be attributed to the over-simplified solar modulation model.
 Furthermore, a few data points at the high energy end exceed our calculation.
 Nevertheless, the large error bars associated with these data points prevent drawing any meaningful conclusions.

 The results obtained above lead to two significant conclusions.
-Firstly, the exceptional precision of the proton and Helium measurements has the potential to alleviate the degeneracy between the source and propagation parameters to some extent, which is a crucial finding as it suggests the possibility of determining propagation parameters solely based on primary particles.
-Therefore, this indicates that the resulting propagation parameters remain unaffected by the uncertainties arising from hadronic interactions.
+Firstly, we think that the exceptional precision of the proton and Helium measurements appears to offer a partial resolution to the degeneracy~\cite{Jin:2014ica} traditionally observed between source and propagation parameters.
+A full degeneracy for these parameters in proton and helium would imply a significant overlap between the posterior distribution of propagation parameters and the prior distribution derived from B/C. Instead, we can see from Fig~\ref{fig:posterior} that they are in fact misaligned, and the effect of adding secondary element, in this case antiproton, has littele effect on the posterior distribution.
+This is an intersting finding as it suggests that propagation parameters can be effectively fixed using primary particles alone, thereby mitigating the uncertainties associated with secondary production cross sections.
 Secondly, the antiproton spectrum observed from AMS-02 aligns entirely with a secondary astrophysical origin, suggesting that no further primary antiproton sources are required to explain the AMS-02 data.